cyrtolat/laravel-notification-channels/README.md

 $message = new TelegramMessage("Hello, world!", "1234567890");
 ```

-You can also use the class constructor:
+You can also use the class self-building:

 ```php
 use Cyrtolat\Channels\Telegram\TelegramMessage;